-Aggravation of Vata occurs due to various factors such as over exertion, intake of cold items, improper diet and ageing; this leads to a drying up of the synovial fluid that normally lubricates the joint capsule.
-As a result, the joints get degenerated and the cartilage there is destroyed, leading to pain and inflammation.
+Aggravation of Vata occurs due to various factors such as over exertion, intake of cold items, improper diet and ageing; this can lead to a drying up of the synovial fluid that normally lubricates the joint capsule.
+As a result, the joints get degenerated and the cartilage can get destroyed, leading to pain and inflammation.

-Ayurveda treatments recommends specific therapy to deal with osteoarthritis.
+Ayurveda treatments recommends various therapy to reduce the pain in osteoarthritis.
 Some of the most important ones include:

 Abhyanga (Ayurvedic Message):

 Abhyanga is a type of Ayurvedic full body massage with medicated oils such as sesame oil, mustard oil or Mahanarayan oil, followed by hot fomentation using a heated sandbag.

 This is a form of steam therapy where the entire body is exposed to steam that is infused with the aroma of medicated oils.
 This treatment induces sweating that causes the expulsion of toxins from the body through the sweat.